michaelmendoza/notification-playground/README.md

-# Notification-Toast-Socketio
+# Notification-Playground

-This project is a toast notification react component using socketIO for data messages
+This project is a toast notification system with react components using socketIO for data messages